Points to Note for Quarantine for Inbound Travellers

 - All inbound travellers who are subject to the compulsory quarantine specified above should not have any symptoms and should have passed temperature checks upon entry.
 Those with symptoms will be referred to the Department of Health for further handling.
 Arrivals holding a visa with validity of less than 14 days will be denied entry.

-- Passengers arriving at Hong Kong International Airport by flights in early mornings and later mornings will stay at the Temporary Specimen Collection Centre of the Department of Health to wait for test results after collecting their deep throat saliva samples there.
-They will receive the test results on the same day.
-As the test results for passengers arriving in afternoons or at nights will not be available on the same day, they will be taken to the Holding Centre for Test Results (HCTR) of the Department of Health located in Regal Oriental Hotel, Kowloon City by coaches arranged by the Department of Health to wait for their test results.
+- Starting from 4am on 18 August 2020, those arriving Hong Kong via the Hong Kong International Airport will be required to proceed to the Temporary Specimen Collection Centre (TSCC) set up in the restricted area of the Airport for collecting their deep throat saliva samples immediately upon arrival.
+They will need to stay at the TSCC to wait for test results which will be available on the same day before they can proceed with immigration procedures.
+For passengers whose test results will not be available on the same day (usually passengers arriving in afternoons or at nights), they can proceed with immigration procedures right after collecting their deep throat saliva samples at the TSCC.
+They will subsequently be taken to the Holding Centre for Test Result (HCTR) of the Department of Health in hotel by coaches arranged by the Department of Health to wait for their test results.
 However, the Department of Health will make flexible arrangements according to its capacity and the daily number of passengers arriving on afternoon flights.
 If necessary, inbound travellers arriving in the afternoon could also be arranged to wait for test results at the TSCC.
 In general, the relevant passengers will only stay in the HCTR for one night and will be arranged to leave on the next day when their test results are available.
 If their test results are negative, they will be allowed to leave the hotel and go home or to a designated place immediately to continue completion of the 14-day compulsory quarantine.
 Confirmed cases and their close contacts will respectively be arranged for admission to hospital and sent to designated quarantine centres direct.

 - If the day's number of inbound travellers is expected to exceed the capacity of the two aforementioned centres, the Department of Health will adopt a triage measure based on risk assessment.
 Passengers arriving from areas with lower risk will proceed to the designated place for the 14-day compulsory quarantine after collecting their deep throat saliva samples at the TSCC.
 If their test result is positive, the Department of Health will arrange to send them to a hospital for treatment as soon as possible and arrange to send their close contacts to a quarantine centre.